SquadFM/Falcon-4-BMS-Linux/README.md

 ## Weapon Delivery Planner
-- This app can NOT be started from the Alternative Launcher, therefore we'll create a launcher in Lutris
+- Note: This app can be started from the Alternative Launcher
-- To run WDP go back to Lutris
-- In Lutris > right click on "Falcon BMS" launcher > duplicate
-- Right click on the new launcher (should have a "2" in the end of its name) > Configure > Game info > set name to: "Falcon BMS WDP"
 - Download WDP from
 http://www.weapondeliveryplanner.nl/download/index.html
 - Unpack archive and copy unzipped folder to /home/x/Games/FalconBMS/drive_c/
 - The path should look like: /home/x/Games/FalconBMS/drive_c/Weapon_Delivery_Planner_3.7.24.232/
-- In Lutris right-click on "Falcon BMS WDP" > "Configure" > "Game options" > "Executable" > "Browse" and select the WDP .exe file, path should look similar to the one below:

-/home/x/Games/FalconBMS/drive_c/Weapon_Delivery_Planner_3.7.24.232/WeaponDeliveryPlanner.exe
-- Click "Save"
+- Start the Alternative Launcher and select the folder above; WDP will be automatically started
 - If see a rundll32.exe error message popup you can ignore it, just click cancel or no (it should only show once)
 - The WDP starts with a popup that reads "Theatre 'Aegean' not found in your BMS install" - which you can also ignore, click "OK" - once WDP opens you can select "Korea" from the drop down menu in the upper left (under "File")
 - While using WDP it may happen that you see an error message popup that shows "Unhandled exception has occured in your application" - just click on "Continue" to dismiss